Germany lines up with Spain against EU tariffs on Chinese EVs

 German Chancellor Olaf Scholz joined Spanish Prime Minister Pedro Sanchez in calling for the European Union to drop its plan to impose extra tariffs on Chinese-made electric vehicles, potentially undercutting the bloc’s primary tool for pushing back against Beijing’s state-backed industry.

-A procession of European leaders have visited President Xi Jinping since the EU announced that it would hit Chinese EVs with duties of nearly 50%, but Sanchez this week became the first to demand a rethink to the impending trade measures.
+A procession of European leaders have visited President Xi Jinping since the EU announced that it would hit Chinese EVs with duties of nearly 50 per cent, but Sanchez this week became the first to demand a rethink to the impending trade measures.
 Sanchez thrust himself into the middle of a geopolitical minefield, a rare position for the premier who typically aligns with the EU mainstream.

 EU countries are due to give a final nod next month on whether to move forward with the tariffs.
-If 15 member states representing 65% of the EU’s population vote against the new duties, then the European Commission, the bloc’s executive arm, would be forced to shelve the measure.
+If 15 member states representing 65 per cent of the EU’s population vote against the new duties, then the European Commission, the bloc’s executive arm, would be forced to shelve the measure.

+Also Read : To boost EV sales, Centre approves new subsidies worth ₹14,335 crore

 “I have to be blunt and frank with you that we need to reconsider — all of us, not only member states but also the commission — our position toward this movement," Sanchez told reporters Wednesday in Kunshan, China.
 German government spokesman Steffen Hebestreit welcomed the Spanish move, saying “the direction of travel is one that we share."